-During my annual trip to Switzerland, to attend the Baselworld show, I like to visit some of the important Swiss watchmakers who do not exhibit in Basel.
+During my annual trip to Switzerland, to attend the Baselworld show, I like to visit watchmakers who do not exhibit in Basel.
 I started doing this last year, when I toured the renowned Vallée de Joux manufacture Audemars Piguet, in Le Brassus.
-This year I actually setup two separate watchmaker trips, one to another famous Vallée de Joux manufacture, Jaeger-LeCoultre, in La Sentier (photos coming soon).
-The other, to Zurich’s only watchmaker – Maurice de Mauriac.
+This year I set up two separate watchmaker trips, one to another famous Vallée de Joux manufacture: Jaeger-LeCoultre.
+The other, to Zurich’s only watchmaker: Maurice de Mauriac.

-Upon my arrival in Switzerland, I took a train to Zurich to meet the energetic founder of Maurice de Mauriac, Daniel Dreifuss.
+Upon my arrival in Switzerland, I took a train to Zurich to meet the eccentric founder of Maurice de Mauriac, Daniel Dreifuss.
 Once there, we went right into a discussion of watches and business strategy.
-Daniel founded Maurice de Mauriace in 1997.
+Daniel founded Maurice de Maurice in 1997.
 Operated out of a retail location in Zurich’s financial district, the store has space for assembling watches in-house, in the back (the workshop).
-It also has plenty of space to meet with clients, up front (the storefront).
-This is where customers can pick from thousands of samples and literally design the perfect Swiss made watch.
+It also has plenty of space to meet with clients, upfront (the storefront).
+This is where customers can pick from thousands of samples and literally design the perfect Swiss-made watch.

 For this visit, the front of the shop is what we focused on.
 The storefront is designed to display many customized novelties, and for clients to play with materials, cases, bezels, straps, dials and more.
 Everything is out on tables or in boxes, displayed so the client can touch, see and select exactly the watch they want.

-Want a 42mm or 45mm case?
+Want a 42 mm or 45 mm case?
 Ok.
 Want a polished black DLC case or brushed stainless steel?
-Ok.
+Fine.
 Want a black dial with white numbers or a white dial with black numbers?
-Ok.
+No problem.
 Want a brown leather strap or black kevlar?
-Ok.
+Got it.
 Want a different color bezel than the color of the case material?
-Ok.
-Want a single piece solid gold 22K rotor, instead of a two piece stainless steel rotor?
-Ok.
-Want a fully blacked out 45 mm DLC (Diamond Like Carbon) case with a black dial, black Superluminova numbers, an orange tipped seconds hand, a black Kevlar strap with clasp, and a robust Valjoux 7750 movement inside?
-Ok.
+The choice is yours.
+Want a single piece solid gold 22K rotor, instead of a two-piece stainless steel rotor?
+They can do that.
+Want a fully blacked out 45 mm DLC (Diamond-Like Carbon) case with a black dial, black Superluminova numbers, an orange-tipped seconds hand, a black Kevlar strap with clasp, and a robust Valjoux 7750 movement inside?
 Whatever it is you desire, wherever you are in the world, Maurice de Mauriac can custom tailor a timepiece to your preferred specifications.

 In the end, you get a high quality, customized Swiss timepiece with a robust ETA or Valjoux movement inside.
 So you can be sure you are getting the best Swiss quality, and if you ever want something changed, just send it back and it can be further customized.
 Daniel told me how the dials always read “Maurice de Mauriac Suisse”, but recently a client asked for “Suisse” to be replaced with “Zurich” and from now on, all dials proudly read “Zurich”.